tahmid-chowdhury/SOFE4630U-MS1/README.md

 <img src="images/a7.jpg" alt="a7" width="750">

-# Create a Confluent Kafka Cluster
+# Create a Topic in Cloud Pub/Sub
-1. Open [the Confluent Cloud-native Service for Apache Kafka](https://www.confluent.io/confluent-cloud/).
-Then click **TRY FREE**.
+1. Search for .

 <img src="images/b1.jpg" alt="b1" width="750">